i-xx-mm/calorie-tracker/README.md

 { "foodName": "salmon", "calorie": 285, "note": "seasoned" }
 ```

-Entries are addressed by a stable `id` assigned on creation, not by array
+Entries are addressed by **array index position** inside the daily food log document.

-position — an index shifts when another session inserts or removes an entry, so
-a queued edit could land on the wrong row.
-The update carries no date: the day
-is derived from the stored document.
-Both endpoints verify the log belongs to
-the authenticated user and return `403` otherwise, `404` for an unknown log or
+Updates do not require a date in the payload; the target day is derived from the stored food log document.
+Both endpoints verify the log belongs to the authenticated user, returning **403** for unauthorized access and **404** if the log does not exist.

-entry.
+Adding or updating a food entry refreshes the matching global food catalogue entry’s expiry timestamp, creating the catalogue record if it does not exist.

 ### Dashboard